deroneriksson/python-wsi-preprocessing/docs/index.md

 To develop a set of filters that can be applied to an entire set of large whole-slide images, two of the first issues we are confronted with are the size of the data and the format of the data.
 As mentioned, for our training dataset, the average `svs` file size is over 1 GB and we have 500 total images.
-Additionally, the `svs` format is a fairly unusual format which typically can't be visually displayed by common applications and operating systems.
+Additionally, the `svs` format is a fairly unusual format which typically can't be visually displayed by default by common applications and operating systems.
 Therefore, we will develop some code to overcome these important issues.
 Using OpenSlide and Python, we'll convert the training dataset to smaller images in a common format, thus reformulating a big data problem as a small data problem.
 Before filtering at the entire slide level, we will shrink the width and height down by a factor of 32x, which means we can perform